Were You Injured in a Burn Accident in West Palm Beach?

 Does a burn injury meet the serious injury threshold in Florida?

-In Florida, drivers must to purchase a no-fault injury policy that will provide them with medical coverage and wage replacement after an injury, regardless of fault.
+In Florida, drivers must purchase a no-fault injury policy that will provide them with medical coverage and wage replacement after an injury, regardless of fault.
 Only those who have maxed out their own insurance policy and those whose injuries meet the state’s serious injury threshold are permitted to file a claim against an at-fault party for burn injuries resulting from a car accident.

 In Florida, the serious injury threshold involves injuries that result in death, a significant and permanent loss of an important bodily function, a permanent injury, and scarring and disfigurement.
 Because burn injuries can result in a permanent loss of mobility, often produce scarring and disfigurement, and carry a risk of death from infection, fluid loss, or other injury complications, burns often satisfy the serious injury threshold.